 At the turn of the century Thessaloniki had truly been a multi-cultural city with Muslims, Greeks, Jews, Slavs and other groups living and working together.
 After the Balkan Wars and later the exchange of populations between Greece and Turkey after the Asia Minor Catastrophe in 1922 the city had expelled its entire Muslim population and torn down the minarets that had forested the city.
-The expulsion of the Jews by the Nazis, the blowing up of the synagogues,
+The expulsion of the Jews by the Nazis, the blowing up of

 the destruction of the Jewish neighborhoods and cemetery was the final step in the Greek-ification of Thessaloniki.

 For more see A Short History of the Jews In Greece.

 Once the Italians have surrendered and been disarmed, the Germans are in control of Greece.
 (The Bulgarians have annexed their territory) This means total war on the guerillas who are becoming

 The respect the German officers have for the descendants of the ancient Greeks begins to dissipate with every attack by the andartes (resistance).
 They begin to see the villagers as conspirators, harboring the resistance and giving them information on German troop movement.
 But the Greek terrain favors the guerillas and the Nazis are forced to come up with other methods, including death squads who combat the resistance by killing civilians suspected of being with the andartes or even just sympathising.